qq431169079/ShadowSuiteFramework/README.md

 # What's new?
 ------------------
-1.36 modules for ethical hacking and penetration testing and counting!
+-36 modules for ethical hacking and penetration testing and counting!

-2.Participation in this project is open to anyone. :)
+-Participation in this project is open to anyone. :)

 # Full Feature List
 ------------------------